joomla/coding-standards/manual/en-US/coding-standards/chapters/css.md

 .example {color: #000; visibility: hidden;}
 ```

-LESS/Scss should also be nested , with child rules indented again.
+LESS/Scss should also be nested , with child selectors and rules indented again.
 Nested rules should also be spaced by one line:

 ```css
 /* Good */